roshanlodha/pathology-notes/endocrine/thyroid.md

 1. Methimazole, which inhibits TPO (thyroid peroxidase), blunting both the:
 	-organification of iodone and
 	-coupling of MIT and DIT
-2. Propylthiouracil (PUT), which inhibits TPO and 5'-deiodinase, blunting the peripheral conversion of T4 into the more potent T3. <br>
+2. Propylthiouracil (PUT), which inhibits TPO and 5'-deiodinase, blunting the peripheral conversion of T4 into the more potent T3.

 Both of these drugs can cause a skin rash.
 A rare complication is agranulocytosis, or a drop in WBC count.
 This presents with a fever or infection after starting a drug with an increase in WBC count following stopping of the drug.
 In a minority of cases, this can lead to alastic anemia being developed.
 Both drugs are also associated with hepatotoxicity. <br>
 Methimaole is a teratogen, and thus associated with congenital malformations especially when taken in the first trimester.
 Thus, PTU is often used during early pregnancy in women who are hyperthyroid.